a person or thing that gives or acts as a guarantee.

 A guarantor loan is typically for people who have a poor credit rating.
 This can be due to a variety of factors.
 It can be that they’ve missed a few payments over their lifetime, but it could also be due to the fact that they have not yet built up a credit rating.

-The fact that a borrower has a poor credit rating, or if you hasn’t built one up yet, can lead to them being rejected by financial institutions.
+The fact that a borrower has a poor credit rating, or if you haven’t built one up yet, can lead to them being rejected by financial institutions.
 Typically, lenders need good credit ratings to agree to a loan.
 This can seem unfair, especially if you have a decent income and can afford the repayments.

 However, a guarantor loan means that you can overcome your credit score and still get the finance that you need.